Crystal Bright: Crystal Bright and the Silver Hands

 Compared to Kate Bush, Gogol Bordello, Danny Elfman, and Amanda Palmer and Brian Viglione's The Dresden Dolls, Bright creates "a haunted, whimsical, multicultural sonic cabaret" – "the sound of dark fairy tales" and "European carnivals."
 They deliver a "grand sense of theatricality" with Bright's unusual and unexpected arrangements and time signatures.
 One reviewer wrote that "the Silver Hands understand the importance of a little chaos... especially among such beautifully orchestrated music."

 With songs deeply rooted in folktales, fables, myths and dream archetypes, Bright's lyrics and melodies portray the world as a dark, strange and often funny place.
 She prefers to write about society and culture rather than relationships.
 A major inspiration is the book "Women Who Run With Wolves: Myths and Stories of the Wild Woman Archetype” by Clarissa Pinkola Estes.
 Song topics include twists on Hans Christian Andersen's Little Match Girl and The Ugly Duckling, the Slavic witch Baba yaga, and the Inuit folk tale of the Skeleton Woman.

 As of February 2018, Bright has performed over 800 concerts, including festivals such as South by Southwest (SXSW), Dragon Con, MidPoint Music Festival, FloydFest, Shakori Hills Grassroots Festival, Savannah Stopover and Steampunk World's Fair.
-She's performed shows with artists including Beats Antique, Voltaire, Adam Arcuragi, The Love Language, Pearl and the Beard, Holy Ghost Tent Revival, Rising Appalachia, Larkin Grimm and Lolo.
+She has performed shows with artists including Beats Antique, Voltaire, Adam Arcuragi, The Love Language, Pearl and the Beard, Holy Ghost Tent Revival, Rising Appalachia, Larkin Grimm and Lolo.
 Bright collaborated and performed with the North Carolina Symphony on an arrangement of her song "Toy Hammer" for their 2010 New Year's Eve program at Meymandi Concert Hall in Raleigh, North Carolina.
 Bright and the Silver Hands performed a live score to the classic silent horror movie The Cabinet of Dr. Caligari in October 2015 and October 2016.

 Albums

 Their self-titled debut album, Crystal Bright & the Silver Hands, was released in June 2010 to reviews praising its "experimental vaudeville" and "twisted carnival folk."
 Their second album, Muses & Bones, was released in March 2012.
-It was mastered by Grammy Award-winning engineer Gene Paul (son of legendary guitarist/inventor Les paul) at G&J Audio.
+It was mastered by Grammy Award-winning engineer Gene Paul (son of guitarist/inventor Les paul) at G&J Audio.
 It was described as "stunningly beautiful," filled with "power, grace and style," and "a record for freaks and thinkers, healers and hippies, the cool and the curious and for people who just want a little more."

 Their third album, "Live on All Hallows' Evening", was released in April 2013 and chronicles a collaborative performance with the Castaway Cabaret performance art troupe at The Blind Tiger in Greensboro, NC in October 2012.
 Their fourth album, "The Absolute Elsewhere" was released in May 2015 with every song written to accompany a piece of art created by Rusty McDonald of DividingMe Photography.
 The album was featured on the front page of AllMusic.com who described it as "wildly eclectic, engaging and creative" with "no shortage of twists and turns."